 Exactly What I Aimed At: In "The Profit" trailer, Zanuka dodges Banshee's thrown Glaive... which goes on to hit the control apparatus Alad V is wearing.

-Excuse Plot: You are part of a clan of space ninjas, fighting to push fascist space assholes and their army of degenerate clones out of the known galaxy, and crush some corrupt corporate goons, and deal with a 'technocyte plague' that's overrunning countless ships, stations, and colonies.
-That's about it.
-Here's your guns, here's your sword, now run along and play nice, now!
+Excuse Plot: The game began with one; you are part of a clan of space ninjas, fighting to push fascist space assholes and their army of degenerate clones out of the known galaxy, and crush some corrupt corporate goons, and deal with a 'technocyte plague' that's overrunning countless ships, stations, and colonies.
+Recent updates, however, have provided tantalizing glimpses of a highly intriguing story surrounding the Orokin and the origins of the Tenno themselves..

 Exploding Barrels: Bright red-and-orange barrels with little red lights - they are plentiful on most levels.
 The Orokin have them disguised as ceramic storage containers - look for the red slits and smoke coming out the top.

 Eyeless Face: The Tenno do not have eyes, or at least not ones visible on the warframes themselves (exception of Vauban's alternate helmet).
 This is lampshaded by Alad V, who tells Tenno fighting for him that they finally see eye-to-eye in the fight against the Grineer, and immediately corrects himself on that.

 The Lotus eyes are also covered by her helmet.
 The Corpus in turn have called her an "eyeless slag", which seems to hint that they see that as the Tenno's main feature.

 Faceless Goons: Many (but not all) of the Grineer soldiers wear faceplates.
 The plates don't seem to reduce how much damage the troopers take from headshots though.
 The glowing eyes just make them easier to headshot in the dark, in fact.
 Then there's the Corpus personnel, who all wear giant bulletproof box helmets.